janlelis/unicode-emoji/README.md

 ### Emoji Property Regexes

 Ruby includes native regex Emoji properties, as listed in the following table.
 You can also opt-in to use the `*_PROP_*` regexes to get the Emoji support level of this gem (instead of Ruby's).
+[Which Emoji version does Ruby support?](https://idiosyncratic-ruby.com/73-unicode-version-mapping.html#ruby--emoji)

 Gem Regex (`Unicode::Emoji`'s Emoji support level) | Native Regex (Ruby's Emoji support level)
 ---------------------------------------------------|------------------------------------------